cracked-machine/configtool/readme.md

 # read the value from key 'one'
 build/mapexample -o examples/file.txt -k one
+> a

 # Write the value 'oneone.img' to key 'one'
 build/mapexample -o examples/file.txt -k one -v aa

+# read the value from key 'one'
+build/mapexample -o examples/file.txt -k one
+> aa

 ```